spatialstatisticsupna/Comparing-R-INLA-and-NIMBLE/README.md

 ## Acknowledgements
 This work has been supported by Project PID2020-113125RB-I00/ MCIN/ AEI/ 10.13039/501100011033.

-# References
+## References

-[Urdangarin, A., Goicoa, T.m and Ugarte, M.D.
+[Urdangarin, A., Goicoa, T. and Ugarte, M.D.
 (2022).
-Space-time interactions in Bayesian disease mapping with recent tools: making things easier for practitioners. _Statistical Methods in Medical Research_, _in press_,_doi: 10.1177/096228022210793519.]
+Space-time interactions in Bayesian disease mapping with recent tools: making things easier for practitioners. _Statistical Methods in Medical Research_, __in press__,doi: 10.1177/096228022210793519.]